communication collaboration concensus

 Parents are expected to:

-• Keep all communication on OFW
+• Keep continue all communication on the agreed platform

 • Use the calendar for scheduling

-• Share child‑related information in the Info Bank
+• Share child‑related information

 • Avoid texting except in emergencies